DIT-ROBOTICS/Eurobot-Firmware/README.md

 # Eurobot-Firmware

 The STM firmware for DIT Eurobot2025 Chassis

+## Overview
-The firmware is use for omni-directional chassis with DIT Eurobot2025-11 robot
+This firmware is designed for the omni-directional chassis of the DIT Eurobot2025-11 robot.
+It manages motion control and communication with external systems, including ROS via rosserial.

-If you want to modify the .ioc file, please make sure "MX_DMA_Init();" must be in front of "MX_USART1_UART_Init();" in main.c to establish rosserial communicaton
+## Important Notes
+If you need to modify the `.ioc` file, ensure that the function call `MX_DMA_Init();` is placed **before** `MX_USART1_UART_Init();` in `main.c`.
+This is necessary for establishing proper `rosserial` communication.

+## Getting Started
+### Prerequisites
+- STM32CubeIDE
+- DIT Eurobot2025 chassis MCU PCB
+- odometry wheel * 4
+- motor with encoder * 4

+## License
+This firmware is developed for DIT Eurobot2025 and follows the applicable open-source licensing guidelines.

+## Contact
+For questions or contributions, please reach out to the DIT Eurobot team.